malwaredllc/to-do-list/README.md

 # to-do-list
-To-do list app built with Angular + Java Spring Boot
+To-do list app built with Java Spring Boot + Angular, to learn about microservices and dependency injection.